izziegeez/Divvyup/README.md

     * Join party
     * End party
     * Contribute
- - The main content box on this page displays the User, how much they contributed and how much they need to pay Each User’s contribution and payment due
+ - The main content box on this page displays the User, Each User’s contribution and payment due

 ![Amount to Pay](https://i.imgur.com/DTQENCD.png)
 > Amount to Pay (responsive on a mobile device)